 The key to circumcising the lev, I believe, is the crowned Mem, our teacher of 40, wisdom, and time, who preaches Discipline.

 The only way we can reach our G!d given potential, serve our creator and live up to ourselves is if we embrace the Mem’s lesson in discipline.
 A little sacrifice goes a long way.
-If I didn’t carve out four hours each morning to think & write, I would never produce anything worth reading.
+If I didn’t carve out time each morning to think & write, I would never produce anything worth reading.
 If a person who is selfish at heart works on themselves they can become generous.
 If a person who is overweight works out, the fat around their heart lessens and they will live a longer, healthier life.

 What’s more: I’ll quote Warren Buffet, who says that there are certain things one cannot rush.
 A baby takes nine months to develop.
 You can’t get a baby in one month by getting nine women pregnant!
 The number 40 is a measurement of time: 40 days and 40 nights on the mountaintop, in Noah’s Ark, 40 years of age before one can truly attain wisdom.